vgwb/Antura/docs/en/manual/classroom_guide.md

 ---
-title: Classroom guide
+title: Classroom Guide
 status: new
 ---

-# Classroom guide
+# Classroom Guide

 This guide provides some practical suggestions for teachers using **Learn with Antura** in class, including the following steps: